louisbichard/notes/Revision/Software Project Management/notes/agile.md

 # Extreme programming
 =======================
-- Not suitable for larger projects
+- Best in smaller projects
 - Another popular agile process.
 - Delivers the software that is needed as it is needed.
 Emphasises team work.
 - Advocates pair programming